Data Centers in Sete Lagoas

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Sete Lagoas.
-Businesses requiring dedicated, low-latency connections to major cloud providers must establish private network links to data centers in São Paulo, the country's primary interconnection point.
-This is a standard practice for deployments in secondary markets.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Sete Lagoas.
+Secure, high-performance connections to AWS, Google Cloud (GCP), Microsoft Azure, and other major platforms are achieved via private network links to data centers in São Paulo.

-Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
-Network traffic is typically exchanged through private peering arrangements or routed via the massive IX.br (Brazil Internet Exchange) hub in São Paulo to achieve efficient connectivity to the rest of Brazil and the world.
+Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
+Most network peering is conducted privately between carriers or routed through the primary Brazilian Internet Exchange (IX.br) in São Paulo to ensure efficient traffic exchange.

 Power Analysis